camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

       }
     }

-In the test `#testPluginDiscovery` we use the internal cockpit api to check whether the plugin was recognized.
+In the test `#testPluginDiscovery` we use the internal cockpit API to check whether the plugin was recognized.

 Before we can actually run the test, we need to create a `activiti.cfg.xml` to be present on the class path (usually under `src/test/resources`).
-That file configures the process engine to be bootstraped.
+That file configures the process engine to be bootstrapped.

 We go ahead and create the file.